 - Study, journal, and discuss texts to deepen our understanding of phenomena-based contextual science

 The text study will be facilitated by John Gouldthorpe.
 In addition, each student will have a core faculty member as mentor.

 The program has a minimum enrollment of ten and a maximum of twenty five participants.
 College students should inquire about the possibility of receiving course credits.

 This course is in English and we are unable to accommodate non-English speakers.

 We have kept the fee as low as possible.
 If you are seriously interested in the course, but your financial situation would prohibit your attending, please apply for financial assistance (below).
 Some scholarship funds are available.

 Also, if you are unable to pay the full tuition up front, it’s possible to pay over the course of the year.
 In that case, we ask participants to pay $1,000 of their tuition before the course starts (this includes the deposit) followed by either monthly payments ($250) or quarterly payments ($750).

 Housing, Transportation, and Food:

 We can place participants with local families who rent rooms ($30 to $50 per night) or, if you prefer, you can choose to stay at local motels or bed and breakfasts (here’s a list).
-If you are coming from far away, we can suggest public transportation to the Institute and also help coordinate local transportation while you're here.
+If you are coming from far away, we have suggestions for public transportation to the Institute (here) and can also help coordinate local transportation while you're attending the course.
 Most lodging will not be within walking distance.